alsabriraeed/SciRMang/README.md

-# What is NUISTISD?
+# What is SciRMang?

-    This system considers arbitration and researches management systems , where this systems develops education process and introduce many of services and facilities for the persons and organizations that are specializing in this field.
-Also this system was designed according  international specifications that are applied in most international Journals.
+    This system considers arbitration and research management systems, where this system develops the education process and introduces many of services and facilities for the persons and organizations that specialize in this field.
+Also, this system was designed according to international specifications that are applied in most international Journals.

-    This a project has been developed using the suitable software tools.
-Based on our preliminary investigation, we found that the language of  ASP.NET(active Server Page) and connected between Data Base SQL Server  which is one of the best language in setting up and developing the web sit .
+    This project has been developed using suitable software tools.
+Based on our preliminary investigation, we found that the language of ASP.NET(Active Server Page) and connected between the Data Base SQL Server, which is one of the best languages for setting up and developing the website.

-    By applied this system.
-It offers benefits such as exploitation time , effort , cost and facilitate communication among the parties of the journal editors , reviewers , authors and journal management .Moreover , It is Easy to add the journal to list  of international  journal.
-The remote conferences , Books and publication this system is not support it.
+    By applying this system.
+It offers benefits such as exploitation time, effort, and cost and facilitates communication among the parties of the journal editors, reviewers, authors, and journal management .Moreover , It is Easy to add the journal to the list of international journals.
+The remote conferences, Books, and publications system does not support it.

-    After building the system and implement it.
-The system can be applied on any Journal specializing of publishing researches.
+    After building and implementing the system, the system can be applied to any Journal specializing in publishing research.

 ```
-** We used Django 2.2.3, which is a high-level Python Web framework.**
+** We used ASP.NET, which is ASP.NET is a web application framework developed by Microsoft for building dynamic web pages and web applications.
+It allows developers to create websites, web services, and web applications using a variety of programming languages such as C#, Visual Basic, and F#..**
 **ASP.NET**
 **CSS**
 **Java Script**